Vladyslavos/Pizza/README.md

 - **JavaScript (JS)** & **TypeScript (TS)**: Ensuring website interactivity and dynamic engagement.
 - **React**: A JavaScript library for building user interfaces, providing the capability to create reusable UI components.
 - **Redux**: Utilized for managing the application state and providing shopping cart functionality.
-- **Additional Libraries**: Other libraries might be used to facilitate development and expand functionality.

 ## Main Features